TomSteenbergen/dbt-ref-issue/README.md

 ```

-This error is also thrown when using a different data tests, e.g. `accepted_values`.
+This error is also thrown when using a different data test, e.g. `accepted_values`.
 The
-only workaround I have found so far is removing the test from
+only workaround I have found so far is removing the data test from
 `project_upstream.model_x`.
 For obvious reasons, this is not a desirable workaround.